 Final Thoughts: Soju’s Strength Lies in Its Flexibility

 Whether you're sipping a crisp 13% peach soju or indulging in a robust 45% Andong soju, the alcohol content tells a story.
-It reflects the spirit’s evolution—from historic distillate to modern, global favorite.
+From historic distillate to modern, global favorite.
 As trends shift and craft brands emerge, soju continues to reinvent itself without losing its roots.

 Latest Stories